 This is a great way to give visitors an overview of your achievements before inviting them to connect with you further.

-Now that you have some inspiration in terms of the design, colors, and functionality you may want in your event website, where do you go from here?
+Now that you have some inspiration in terms of the design, colors, and functionality you may want in your website, where do you go from here?

 If you’re ready to decide on a website builder, check out my guide to choosing a website builder here.